Home > Moving > City Guides > 17 Things to Know About Living in Portland

 Home to a Historic Music Scene

-Portland music is just as weird and unique as the rest of the city, and it’s long been known for its punk, grunge, and indie rock sounds.
-Local bands like Bikini Kill and Sleater-Kinney (whose guitarist Carrie Brownstein would go on to create Portlandia) are credited for bringing fame and recognition to the Riot Grrrl movement in the ’90s.
+The Portland music scene is just as weird and unique as the rest of the city, being known for its punk, grunge, and indie rock sounds.
+Local bands like Bikini Kill and Sleater-Kinney (whose guitarist Carrie Brownstein would go on to create the hit show Portlandia) are credited for bringing fame and recognition to the Riot Grrrl movement in the ’90s.
 This strong alternative and independent musical landscape can still be witnessed today at Mississippi Studios, an artist-run venue with groups like The Weather Station and Birdtalker performing during the week.
 Those hoping to watch national and international touring acts will find them at the Crystal Ballroom or outdoors at Edgefield.
 With a vast number of music venues across the city, catching a live show is one of the best things to do in Portland!

-Many of the top places to visit in Portland are galleries and arts-centered events!
-The Portland Art Museum is the oldest art museum in the Pacific Northwest and offers five floors of expansive permanent collections.
-There’s also the Portland Institute for Contemporary Art, which is home to an artist residency program and countless community events during the year.
-You can always venture to Alberta Arts District for Last Thursday and check out the work of local artists.
-Or make your way to the Pearl District, which hosts a large concentration of local galleries with First Thursday events.
-And, of course, you can’t miss all of the Portland street art!
+Some of the best places to visit in Portland are galleries and arts-centered events.
+Offering five floors of expansive permanent collections, the Portland Art Museum is the oldest art museum in the Pacific Northwest!
+Go on a mural crawl featuring some of the thousands of public art displays and Portland street art baked into PDX’s infrastructure.
+Absorb the experimental creations of local and national artists at Portland Institute for Contemporary Art (PICA), which is home to an artist residency program and countless community events during the year.
+Venture to Alberta Arts District for Last Thursday and check out the work of local artists.
+Or make your way to the chic Pearl District, which hosts a large concentration of local galleries with First Thursday events.

 Portland Comes Alive at Night